This post may contain affiliate links. Read my full disclosure policy.

 - Mix dried herbs (not powdered) together in a bowl.

-- Store in sealed containers.
+- Store in sealed glass jars.

 *The Happy Liver blend simmer 10-15 minutes for maximum nutrient extraction.